Pat Ward (politician): Senate career

 Ward served on several committees in the Iowa Senate - the Commerce committee; the Environment and Energy Independence; the Judiciary committee; the Ways and Means committee; the Government Oversight committee, where she was the ranking member; and the Labor and Business Relations committee, where she was the ranking member.

-Ward ran unopposed in the Iowa Senate District 30 Republican Primary on June 8, 2004, and she took 62% of the vote in the general election November 2, 2004, defeating both Satro Narayan (Democrat) and Sean Edward Martin (Libertarian).
+She ran unopposed in the Iowa Senate District 30 Republican Primary on June 8, 2004, and she took 62% of the vote in the general election November 2, 2004, defeating both Satro Narayan (Democrat) and Sean Edward Martin (Libertarian).
 Ward was last re-elected in 2008 with 21,842 votes, running unopposed.
 Ward was running for re-election when she died and remained on the November 2012 ballot.
 At the time of her death, she was serving as the Assistant Minority Leader of the Iowa Senate.
 As ballots for the 2012 election were already printed, she remained on the ballot for the election.
 State law mandated a special election be held to determine Ward's successor, which was held on December 11, 2012.